-Cockroach belong to Kingdom Animalia, Phylum Arthropoda, Class Insecta and Order Blattaria.
+Cockroach belong to Kingdom Animalia, Phylum Arthropoda, Class Insects and Order Blattaria.
 Some species invade human dwellings and are considered pests.
 Others are beneficial to the environment as important recyclers of decaying organic material.
 The pest cockroaches can be carriers of various diseases because they are commonly found near waste deposits or in the kitchen, where food is present.
 Restaurants may also experience cockroach infestations.

 Cockroaches emit unpleasant odors and may also produce sound.
 The Madagascar hissing cockroach is the most famous of these vocal cockroaches, although more common species may produce quieter clicking or chirping noises

-Signs of Cockroaches
+Signs of Cockroaches:

 Signs of a cockroach problem can be identified by many physical tests such as cockroach droppings, smudge marks, mute skin, cockroach eggs, damage caused by cockroaches, unusual odors and actual scenes in kitchens and bathrooms